 The Slea Head Drive is a loop circuit starting and ending in Dingle.
 It is the perfect way to lap up some sights and scenery when visiting the Dingle Penninsula.

-Expect to travel narrow mountain roads, trace towering cliffs which overlook the wild Atlantic Ocean, and pass rugged and remote beaches along the way.
+Expect to travel narrow mountain roads, trace towering cliffs which overlook the wild Atlantic Ocean, and pass rugged and remote beaches along the way – without a doubt one of the most majestic things to do in Dingle.

 8. Escape to Ballybunion – for seaside bliss

 One of the top things to do in Kerry during your visit has got to be a visit to Ballybunion.
-This seaside resort is bound to make you weak at the knees with its relentless beauty.
+This seaside resort is bound to make you weak at the knees with its relentless beauty, however it is one of the places to watch out for jellyfish in Ireland.

 Crystal blue waters hug white sands as ancient Irish cliffs tower above, making it one of the most dramatic beach scenes you’re likely to see!